 Skip to main content

-This guide walks through installing MikroTik Cloud Hosted Router (CHR) on an Ubuntu-based EDBB VPS.
+This guide walks through installing MikroTik Cloud Hosted Router (CHR) on an Debian-based EDBB VPS.

-You’ll download the latest CHR image, inject an autorun script with your current IP settings, write the image to the VPS disk, and reboot straight into RouterOS.
+You’ll download the latest CHR image, inject an autorun script, write the image to the VPS disk, and reboot straight into RouterOS.

 Winbox is then used to complete the initial configuration.